yuanwang04/YouthVisualizer/README.md

 ## Takeaways

-This project gave us hand-on experience with choosing and manipulating a dataset, training a neural network, toning the hyperpramaters, anaylize outcomes and the implementation of a deep dream algorithm.
+This project gave us hand-on experience with choosing and manipulating a dataset, training a neural network, tuning the hyperparameters, analyize outcomes and the implementation of a deep dream algorithm.

-[And more detailed takeways on technical stuff maybe]
+[And more detailed takeaways on technical stuff maybe]

 Our group decided to do this program because we are interested in what is Youth and it seems asking neural network to classify Youth and then look at what it "thinks" can be an interesting conversation.